 Who do you suppose is the most respected person in the room and authoritative vessel in those situations?

-5 ways to be the most respected person in the room
+5 ways to Be the most respected person in the Room

 1. Slow Your Breathing

 The hot rush of blood to the head and racing heart rate can come on so fast in heightened situations.
-Your primitive brain takes over and tells you to either flee or fight your counterpart.
+Your primal brain takes over and tells you to either flee or fight your counterpart.
 Don’t do either of these!
 Before you do anything else, communicate back to your brain that you want to stay composed and positive.
 A good start to tempering this defence mechanism is to slow your breathing.

 2. Sit Up Straight